porfanid/QuestMatch/README.md

 * [![JQuery][JQuery.com]][JQuery-url]
 -->

-Since I will be using firebase to host the app, the front end will be made using firebase hosting and the backend using firebase functions.
+Since I will be using [Firebase](https://questmatch2023.web.app) to host the app, the front end will be made using firebase hosting and the backend using firebase functions.

 1. Back End: